All Episodes

 What Governor Walker doesn't say is he was the one who, and these are his words, dropped the bomb and attempted to divide and conquer.

-I agree with them that people are tired of the fighting, but I think the cause is to get rid of the instigator rather than to allow him to continue because I think the state will remain this bitterly divided if he continues in office.
+I agree with him that people are tired of the fighting, but I think the cause is to get rid of the instigator rather than to allow him to continue because I think the state will remain this bitterly divided if he continues in office.

 Walker started it.